SEO tools in comparison, the big overview. Find the SEO software that suits you best from our top SEO tools.

 In the context of an onpage analysis, this is content that is used multiple times on different websites of the same domain or the canonical tag has been set incorrectly.
 The SEO tool you choose should detect these errors during the onpage analysis and provide advice on how to fix them.

-If the meta title and meta description are missing, this can have a negative effect on the Google ranking.
+If the meta title and meta description are missing, this can hurt Google’s ranking.
 Therefore, it should be checked at regular intervals with the help of an SEO tool whether both details are present for all important websites and whether the number of characters is optimized.

 If a URL is not indexed, it will not appear in Google search results.
 This can be the case, for example, if the page is redirected, is on Noindex or canonicals prevent indexing by the Google crawler.